ivancuric/js-perf/README.md

 ### Idle work

-If you have an expensive, continuously running task, make sure to slice it into smaller chunks, to allow the main thread to react to user inputs.
+If you have an expensive, continuously running task, make sure to slice it into smaller chunks to allow the main thread to react to user inputs.
 You should not have a task that delays user input for more than 50ms.

 ### Load